 What Is a Blood Chemistry Screening?

 Blood Chemistry Screening is a comprehensive blood test that gives a general overview of your health.
-You can learn a lot about your health from this one test, such as cholesterol levels, thyroid issues, the chance of becoming diabetic, etc.
+This screening checks your major systems which can put you at increased risk of complications from COVID-19 – including cholesterol levels for heart health, tests for kidney liver health and the chance of becoming diabetic, etc.

 What is the Blood Chemistry Screening Telling Me About My Body?

 This test provides 28 levels of information regarding several aspects of your body, including heart health, diabetes risk, liver and kidney function and more.

 Cholesterol – An essential blood fat found in nearly every body tissue.
 Elevated levels have been shown to be associated with a higher risk of heart disease and clogged blood vessels.
 If elevated, the result should be discussed with your health care provider.

 Cholesterol/HDL Ratio – Obtained by comparing the total cholesterol level to the HDL cholesterol level.
 The higher this number is, the higher your risk is of developing a cardiac disease and/or having a cardiac event such as a stroke or heart attack.

 HDL (High Density Lipoprotein) – One of several types of fats.
 It is referred to as the “good cholesterol” because it acts as a scavenger, removing excess cholesterol from artery walls.
 It has been shown that the higher the level of HDL cholesterol the lower the risk of developing heart disease.

 LDL (Low Density Lipoprotein) – Part of the “total cholesterol.”
 This is the cholesterol that forms deposits on artery walls.
 The lower the amount of LDL cholesterol, the lower the risk of developing heart disease.